Cleckheaton Health CentreGreensideCleckheatonW Yorkshire, BD19 5APTel: 01274 399505

 We encourage certain patients with chronic diseases to be vaccinated against influenza every year.
 This is usually available in October by appointment.
 Please ask at Reception, before October, if you think you should receive a flu vaccine.
 Other vaccinations are also available.
 Please discuss with one of the nurses

-Various sorts of advice are provided by the Practice Nurse.
-She is particularly happy to help with advice about healthy eating and stopping smoking.
+Various sorts of advice are provided by the Practice Nurses.
+They are particularly happy to help with advice about healthy eating and stopping smoking.
 Please contact reception for an appointment.

-Certain surgical procedures are performed by Drs Cameron and Pannu at the surgery, by prior arrangement.
+Certain surgical procedures are performed by Drs Cameron and Majid at the surgery, by prior arrangement.
 These include the removal of moles, tags and cysts from the skin, and a wide range of joint injections.
-Dr Pannu has a particular interest in joint injections and is able carry out many procedures that would often require specialist referral

 We are now able to offer a service to remove sutures and stables and to dress minor wounds.
 This is by making an appointment in the normal way.